zeebe-io/enhancements/ZEPXXX-priority-election.md

 [guide-level-explanation]: #guide-level-explanation

 We aim to achieve uniform leader distribution by priority based election.
-With priority election, a node with higher priority has a better chance of becoming the leader.
+This means, a node with higher priority has a better chance of becoming the leader.

-Here is how it works:

-Each raft node has `nodePriority` and `targetPriority`.
+Each raft node has a `nodePriority` and a `targetPriority`.
-`nodePriority` is assigned according to it's priority to become leader.
+The `nodePriority` is assigned according to its priority to become a leader.
 Higher the `nodePriority`, higher the chance of becoming the leader.

 When the `electionTimeout` triggers, instead of immediately sending a poll request, the node first compares the `nodePriority` with the `targetPriority`.